srackham/drake/README.md

 `async function run(...names: string[]);`

 Execute named tasks along with their prerequisite tasks (direct and indirect).
-If no `names` are specified then the the command-line tasks are run.
+If no `names` are specified then the command-line tasks are run.
 If no command-line tasks were specified the default task (set in `env["--default-task"]`) is run.